UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_22.md

 **Hard coding** is the process of embedding values directly into your code without saving them in objects.
-When we hardcode values into our code, it decreases the readability, makes code problematic to maintain and makes being consistent becomes more difficult.
+When we hardcode values into our code, it decreases flexibility.
+Beging inflexible can cause you end up writing more functions and violating the DRY principle.
+This in turn can decreases the readability and makes code problematic to maintain.
 In short, hard coding is a breeding ground for bugs.

 Remember our function `squares_a_list()`?